Jan van Eyck Academie: Hubert van Eyck Academie / Caterina van Hemessen Academie

 On 25 January 2012, the Hubert van Eyck Academie was established as a post-academic institution aiming to develop teaching facilities in partnership with the faculty of Cultural and Social Sciences of Maastricht University and three Maastricht branches of Hogeschool Zuyd (Zuyd University of Applied Sciences): the Maastricht Academy of Dramatic Arts, the Maastricht Academy of Music and the Maastricht Academy of Fine Arts.
 Hubert van Eyck was Jan’s elder brother and taught Jan how to use oil-based paint.
 Just as research and education went together in their case, the Jan and Hubert van Eyck Academies are striving for the same objective.
 The Jan van Eyck Academie stands for project development, the Hubert van Eyck Academie for teaching.
 Through the Hubert van Eyck Academie it will be possible to set up PhD tracks for artists, in partnership with the European Graduate School in Saas Fee (Switzerland).

 The collaboration between the various Maastricht art schools has already resulted in the I-Arts program of Maastricht University.
 In 2012, two I-Arts masters students spent a year at the Jan van Eyck Academie.

 In May 2017, the alternative name Caterina van Hemessen Academie was added, paying homage to the homonymous Flemish Renaissance painter.

+Notable alumni

+Notable alumni of the Jan van Eyck Academie include Marwa Arsanios, Mieke Bal, Elisa Caldana, Mariana Castillo Deball, Keller Easterling, Paul Elliman, Sara R. Farris, Ryan Gander, Mona Hatoum, Manjot Kaur, Bjarne Melgaard, Steve McQueen, Sarat Maharaj, and Yvonne Oerlemans.